elinejk/SuRE_hNSC/Scripts/eQTLs/README.md

 Scripts used for all analyses involving eQTLs.

 ## 1. Overlap with eQTLs
-**eqtl_overlap.R** and **eqtl_overlap_non-brain.R:** for each emVar it determines if it was tested by GTEx (.all.pairs.txt.gz files) and if it was an eQTL in a tissue.
+**eqtl_overlap_brain.R** and **eqtl_overlap_non-brain.R:** for each emVar it determines if it was tested by GTEx (.all.pairs.txt.gz files) and if it was an eQTL in a tissue.
 Next it determines the concordance and prints summary information.
 These scripts generated the data that was used, among other things, to create Figure 3B and 3C in PRISM.

 **eqtl_functional_annotations.R:** takes the results from the emVar output file generated with the script above and annotates it with genomic regions (for example DHS) and gencode information.